avilaxd/MoviesDemo/README.md

 </p>

 ## Changelog
+- **Aug 30, 2020:** implementing Clean Architecture to the project.
 - **Aug 25, 2020:** implementing buildSrc plugin to manage Gradle using Kotlin.
 - **Aug 4, 2020:** migrating Retrofit's converter from GSON to Moshi.
 - **Aug 2, 2020:** removing LiveData from inner layers (Repository) to use it only on outer layers (Fragments, ViewModels).